Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Additional Simulation Results

 { }

 Figure \ref{fig:mixing_p200} compares the posterior sampling efficiency, analogously to Figure \ref{fig:mixing_p100}, of bdgraph.mpl, BDMH, Gibbs, GIMH and regression.pl for $p = 200$. bdgraph and ssgraph were not consider for this larger $p$ setting.
-Comparing to the $p = 50$ and $p = 100$ examples, regression.pl continues to be the most efficient.
-Interestingly, besides the ill-conditioned case, Gibbs sampling is more competitive with bdgraph.mpl than in the lower $p$ settings.
+Comparing to the $p = 50$ and $p = 100$ examples, similar behavior is observed with regression.pl continuing to be the most efficient.